Public Policy Manager

 The Alzheimer's Association is the leading voluntary health organization in Alzheimer care, support and research.
 We’re the largest private funder of Alzheimer research and the premier source of information and support for the estimated 5.5 million Americans with Alzheimer’s disease, their families and caregivers.

 At the Alzheimer’s Association, we are the brains behind saving yours®.
 Many of us who work for the Alzheimer's Association have some connection with Alzheimer’s disease or another form of dementia.
 It's what drives us to make the extra effort in the daunting task of modifying a disease that currently has no cure.
 With 78 million baby boomers entering the age of greatest risk for Alzheimer’s, we need passionate, hardworking people committed to helping the Association meet the increasing demand for care and support and fund vital Alzheimer’s research.

 Why join us?
 We have been recognized as a Best Nonprofit to Work For by the Nonprofit Times seven consecutive years.

 This purpose of this position is to serve as the principal staff for grassroots advocacy efforts Michigan.
-The Grassroots Manager reports to the Public Policy Director and is the primary relationship manager with our volunteers across the state.
+The Public Policy Manager reports to the Public Policy Director and is the primary relationship manager with our volunteers across the state.
 This position may be based in Southfield or Lansing and will work with volunteers and staff in two chapters of the Alzheimer's Association.